Are homeschool expenses tax deductible?

 Questions about what is or is not allowed regarding the tax code are not always simple or completely black and white.
 Keep that in mind with this question.
 When most people ask this question, they are asking about their family’s federal tax return.
 When speaking about your federal tax return, the answer is almost certainly no when it comes to deductions for homeschool costs.

-What about my state or local tax return?
+What about a homeschool deduction for my state or local tax return?

 This varies by state, just like everything else, but a small number of states (currently, three) have a tax benefit for homeschool families.
 Each locale has a unique definition for what qualifies as a deductible expense, so read carefully and consult with a qualified tax professional before you take any action.